If You Get 3/7 On This Quiz, You're Drowning In Online Bullshit

 Take This Quiz To Find Out How Easily You Fall For Online Bullshit

-This week we have stories about a wedding bouquet, Fox News, and a parrot.
+This week we have stories about ducks, lynx, and Meghan Markle's beagle.

 -